 Schema Tables' Highlighting

 When maintaining large logical units with many tables, it becomes difficult to understand and manage their complex schemas.
-The Tables' Highlighting feature enables to highlight some of the tables and bring them into focus.
+The Tables' Highlighting feature enables to highlight some of the tables, according to some criteria, and bring them into focus.

 Highlighting Connected Tables